C0nz0Rz/PFDA-Final/README.md

 ## Future areas of improvement
 In the future, I would like for this code to be able to take this square group artwork generated and (use it as a pattern) then will translate and flip copies of said artwork over the X and Y axis.
 Which, when combined, will create a 6 by 6 artwork.
-  The idea is that with the essentially "mirrored" image generated, it would appear to have order, composition, and ultimately, an artistic design.
+  The idea is that with the essentially "mirrored" image generated, it would appear to have order, composition, and ultimately, a more artistic design.

 ![An example of a pattern that could be generated.](Pattern_Example.jpeg)